bytesculptor097/rv32im-single-cycle-cpu/docs/instruction_set.md

 - `BNE`    – Branch if Not Equal
 - `BLT`    – Branch if Less Than
 - `BGE`    – Branch if Greater or Equal
-- `BLTU`   – Branch if Less Than Unsigned
-- `BGEU`   – Branch if Greater or Equal Unsigned

 ### Memory Instructions
 - `LW`     – Load Word